Emmanuel-Onu/HR_Analysis/README.md

 6. How commission impacts the total compenstion of each employee and
 7. Average tenure of employees by department.

+This query is counting the employee_id column in the employees table and naming the result as Total_workforce to determine the number of employees.
 ![Total Workforce](https://github.com/Emmanuel-Onu/HR_Analysis/blob/main/total%20workforce.jpg)